Recommended UK Horserace Bookmakers 2021

 Betfair has a similar price commitment to Paddy Power in terms of odds, and they also put their money where their mouth is in terms of bonuses and other promos for racing fans.

 When it comes to promotions for big race events, it’s always worth shopping around.
 These vary between different providers and often change from year to year, so it’s usually a good idea to do some homework on the available promotions and bonus terms ahead of the bigger racing events.
-Another thing to consider is that new sports betting sites are more likely to offer generous offers to new punters (read our Mansion Bet review our BlackType review or the Karamba sports review for more details).
+Another thing to consider is that new sports betting sites are more likely to offer generous offers to new punters (read our BlackType review or the Karamba sports review for more details).

 The Verdict